-On a medieval site surrounding a moated Tudor House there are many different planting opportunities - from a working walled vegetable garden to bog garden, formal borders, wild garden and water gardens.
+On a medieval site surrounding a moated Tudor house, there are many different planting opportunities - from a working walled vegetable garden to a bog garden, formal borders, wild garden and water gardens.

 Where is Hindringham Hall Gardens located?